 Today’s biomethane producers want more than conventional solutions.
 They strive for an effective CO2 and CH4 recovery management to maximize yield and minimize environmental impact of the biogas plants.
 Pentair's innovative biogas upgrading technology offers substantial advantages compared to conventional systems.

-The discharge from the membrane (the retentate) contains mainly CH4 as the CO2has been pushed through the membrane surface.
-The CO2 rich gas leaves the membrane on the low pressure side of the membrane (permeate).
+The membranes are pressure-driven, so the higher the pressure, the more CO2 will pass through the membrane surface.
+The discharge from the membrane (the retentate) contains mainly CH4, as the CO2 has been pushed through the membrane surface.
+The CO2-rich gas will leave the membrane on the low-pressure side of the membrane (permeate).

 After the membrane separation unit, Pentair goes one step further by recovering the CO2 gas with our cryogenic-based CO2Bolt-On system.

 The system compresses, purifies, dehumidifies, and liquefies the CO2, helping to reduce the need to release environmentally harmful greenhouse gas.

 Instead, the liquified CO2 can be commercialized and used in various applications.

 Pentair provides a two-stage membrane system together with a cryogenic system called Pentair BioComplete.

 With a multi-membrane system, up to 99 percent of the CO2 can be removed from the biogas.

 A two-stage membrane and cryogenic system will produce two valuable products: biomethane and CO2.